The program might be ending, but this opens the door to something new.

 How do you integrate this relationship into your own life and your community’s life?

 Nothing beats a good phone call.
-How’ve you been?
+“How’ve you been?”
 Time to listen.
 Tell them how you’re doing.
 Be real.

 IF THEY’RE BACK IN JAIL OR PRISON:

 You’re back at the tombs together.
 You’ve been here before.
 The cycle begins again.
 You have more practice now.
 Keep meeting as a team.
-Weep, as Jesus did for his friend Lazarus.
+Weep as Jesus did for his friend Lazarus.

 Mercy reaches deeper into all of us.
 We are gaining the heart of God.

-This is hopefully just the beginning of your long relationship with someone who has only begun to taste a very different kind of care from you.
+This is hopefully just the beginning of a long relationship with someone who has only begun to taste a very different kind of care from you.
 It can take years to rewire brains and heal spirits that have been formed by years of untrustworthy relationships.

-That’s OK.
-We stay in relationship.
 God works through relationships that transform us.

 Your friend, through the months with your team, now has a glimpse of what is possible.
-It takes a while to learn freedom.
-To heal.
+It takes a while to learn freedom, to heal.

 This has been the case with at least half the individuals we’ve loved who’ve been sucked back into the prison system.
 It’s devastating to watch.
-It’s easier to get mad at the broken human than at the dehumanizing system.
+It’s often easier to get mad at the broken human than at the dehumanizing system.

 IF THEY’RE OUT ON THE STREETS, NOT RESPONDING: